uvmhbn/abc-n_manifest/README.md

 =====================

+This rom uses PureNexus as main source.

 Original PureNexus infos, donations link and other stuff:
 [PureNexus Community](https://plus.google.com/u/0/communities/103055954354785266764) on Google+